-The most popular option is hard ash due to the bright tone and high sustainability.
+The most popular option is hard ash due to its bright tone and high sustainability.
 However, soft ash offers a warmer feel.

 Soft ash is also commonly called ‘swamp ash’.
-Fender claims to use swamp ash in many of their guitars in the 1950s.
+Fender claims to have used swamp ash in many of their guitars in the 1950s.

 The creamy color and bold grain pattern are more visually appealing than other wood types, like alder.

 The scooped middle frequencies are bright and balanced, and the sound has more balance at the top.
-You can create a clean, transparent sound with single-coil pickups easily.
+You can easily create a clean, transparent sound with single-coil pickups.